Here I describe our visit to Mauna Kea, the tallest peak in Hawaii.

 The Hawaiian Airline's Boeing 717, that will take us back to O'ahu.

-Not many have heard of Boeing 717, correct ?
-There is a story to it.
 The aircraft was designed to be marketed by McDonnell Douglas as the MD-95.
-But before production, McDonnell Douglas and Boeing merged in 1997 and so the first planes entered service in 1999 as the Boeing 717.
+But before actual production, McDonnell Douglas and Boeing merged in 1997 and so the first planes entered service in 1999 as the Boeing 717.

-It is the work horse of the local Hawaiian Airlines, that cater to short distance hops between islands.
+It is the work horse of the local ' Hawaiian Airlines' , that cater to short distance hops between islands.

 Next week :